Sharing the majestic natural beauty of the Margaret River Region including Busselton, Margaret River, Dunsborough and Augusta, Western Australia!

 Spelunking lightshow

 Enjoy climbing up and down stairs, through caverns and chambers.
-Walk underground paths and view unspoilt cave formations enhanced by fluid, colourful lighting.
-Take your time and stop where you like as Ngili is a self-guided tour.
+Walk underground paths and view unspoilt cave formations enhanced by gentle lighting.
+Take your time and stop where you like, as Ngilgi is self-guided.

-See huge formations as well as miniature delicate crystals.
-Truly mesmorising.
+See huge formations as well as miniature, delicate crystals.
+Truly mesmerising.

-If you are visiting during peak season, in other words spring and summer, we recommend you book tickets in advance by telephone.
-You can also book tickets for this cave at the visitor centres in Agusta, Dunsborough, or Busselton as well as at the Cape Naturaliste Lighthouse.
-The tour guides are all very friendly, and the visitor centre is well laid out with toilet facilities, water, ice creams, and souvenirs.
+If you are visiting during peak season, in other words, spring and summer, we recommend you book tickets in advance.
+You can also book tickets from Margaret River or Busselton Visitor Centres, as well as at the Cape Naturaliste Lighthouse.
+The staff are all very friendly, and the visitor centre is well laid out with toilet facilities, water, ice creams, and souvenirs.

-There is also an amazing selection of shoals some almost as big as a person, and many small shoals covering the ceilings in places.
+There is also an amazing selection of shawls, some almost as big as a person, and many small shawls covering the ceilings in places.
+The walking paths throughout the caves are excellent, though mind your head!

 The walking paths throughout the caves are excellent, though mind your head!

-So for the diversity of things that you can see, this cave is an outstanding example of many of the formations your find another keeps throughout the coast.
+So for the diversity of things that you can see, this cave is an outstanding example of many of the formations you find throughout the coast.
 But of course, other caves have features and formations that this one does not.

 Nature's Lightshow